Historical Resources

 Programming Languages & Compilers

-SAL (Encyclopaedia of Scientific and Analytical Software) at Moscow State University, cataloging programming languages and scientific computing software.
+SAL (Encyclopaedia of Scientific and Analytical Software) is a catalog hosted at Moscow State University indexing programming languages, compilers, and interpreters used in scientific computing.
+This…

 Retro Calculators